GreojZnatebeil/liebetanz-aes256-lab/README.md

 - Documentation and step-by-step explanations

 ## License / Disclaimer
-MIT License.
+GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007.
 Provided “as is”, without warranty.
 Use at your own risk.

 ## Contact
 jl-software@online.de